nurayyozden/School-Projects/README.md

 # School-Projects
-These are reports I did for classes in school using Data Science and Machine LEarning techniqies
+These are reports I did for classes in school using Data Science and Machine Learning techniqies.

 All reports were done in collaboration with other classmates.